 Autologous PRP · Physician-Administered · Regulated Medical Procedure

-The P-Shot®PRP Men's Wellness
+The P-Shot®Men's Sexual Wellness

-The P-Shot® (Priapus Shot) is a physician-administered regenerative procedure using your body's own Platelet-Rich Plasma (PRP) to address erectile dysfunction, Peyronie's disease, and declining sexual performance.
-At SkinArtMD Burnaby, Dr. Sharon Fong (CPSBC-registered) personally performs every treatment — not a nurse or technician.
-Private consultations available in English, Mandarin, and Cantonese.
+The P-Shot® (Priapus Shot) is a physician-administered regenerative procedure using Platelet-Rich Plasma drawn from your own blood to support vascular repair and nerve function in male genital tissue.
+At SkinArtMD Burnaby, Dr. Sharon Fong (CPSBC-registered) performs every treatment personally in a fully private medical setting.
+Appointments available in English, Mandarin, and Cantonese.

-Oral medications for erectile dysfunction work by temporarily dilating blood vessels in men whose vasculature is intact.
-They do not repair damaged tissue or rebuild circulation.
-The P-Shot® works differently — using concentrated growth factors from your own blood to stimulate actual tissue regeneration.
+Oral ED medications work by dilating blood vessels in men whose vascular anatomy remains relatively intact — they do nothing to repair damaged endothelium or rebuild compromised circulation.
+The P-Shot® targets those underlying mechanisms directly, using concentrated growth factors to promote genuine tissue regeneration.

 Improved Erectile Quality

-Peyronie's and Plaque Reduction
+Peyronie's Plaque Support

 Who Is a Good Candidate?